 Because the walk-in or reach-in cooler or freezer is kept at a constant temperature, the demand savings are estimated as the total energy savings divided evenly over the full year (8760 hours).

 Measure Life and Lifetime Savings

-The EUL for this measure is 4 years, according to the California Database of Energy Efficiency Resources (DEER 2014).
+The EUL for this measure is 4 years, according to the California Database of Energy Efficiency Resources (EUL ID – GrocDisp-FixtDrGask).

 Program Tracking Data and Evaluation Requirements